coelacanth7/discover_mix_frontend_challenge/README.md

 My biggest success is getting a fully functional React app deployed in just a few hours with no bugs.

 If I spent more time I would improve the CSS and make the site more interesting to look at.
 I would do some image optimization, The images are larger than necessary and are taking too long to load.
 I would also like to add a more functional navigation bar.
+Also automated testing would be nice.
 This is difficult to not do, but I understand the need for a metric to measure developer progress.